smartcontractkit/external-adapters-js/packages/composites/multi-address-list/README.md

 |           | chainId |         | The ID of the chain to return | string | `mainnet`, `testnet` | `mainnet` |            |                |
 |           | network |         |     The network to return     | string |                      | `bitcoin` |            |                |

-**Please note that this EA requires additional input parameters for each of the underlying EAs.
-Please see the READMEs for the individual EAs for more information.**
+**Note that this EA requires additional input parameters for each of the underlying EAs.
+See their respective READMEs for more information.**
 **Each underlying source EA must be an object with the EA name as the key (snake case) and the parameters for the EA as the value.
 Please see the example below.**

 ### Example